contivero/cripto-tp-2017/README.md

-Simple implementation of a secret image sharing scheme, as discribed in [Kuang-Shyr Wu1, Tsung-Ming Lo.
+Simple implementation of a secret image sharing scheme, as discribed in [Kuang-Shyr Wu, Tsung-Ming Lo.
 An Efficient Secret Image Sharing Scheme.
 Applied Mechanics and Materials Vols.
 284-287 (2013) pp 3025-3029]

 The program hides 8-bit BMP images inside others.
 The 40 byte BITMAPINFOHEADER format is assumed.

-To build simply use `make`, the different flags can be found in config.mk
+To build simply use `make`, the different flags can be found in `config.mk`

 usage: